alysiawon/Final-Project/README.md

 ### Individual Branches
 - Alysia Won's Branch Name: alysia-won
-- Bala Banda's Branch Name: BalaBanda
 - Frank Sun's Branch Name: frank-sun
-- Steve Macpherson's Branch Name: smacpherson

 ### Github Layout
 In our Github repository, we have created the following folders:
-- <a href="Analysis">Analysis</a>: This consists of images and documnetation of our process.
-- <a href="Dashboard">Dashboard</a>: This folder is used to create the dashboard utilizing techniques such as Javascript, CSS, and HTML.
+- <a href="Dashboard">Dashboard</a>: This folder consists of the dashboard utilizing techniques such as Javascript, CSS, and HTML, as well as our database utilizing Pandas and Flask.
-- <a href="Data">Data</a>: This folder consists of our cleaned data that was completed using Pandas and SQL, as well as our ERD diagram.
+- <a href="Database">Database</a>: This folder consists of the original datasets, the ERD draft, our cleaned dataset that was completed using Pandas, and our SQL queriers to set up the database.
-- <a href="Resources">Resources</a>: This folder consists of the original datasets.
 - <a href="Machine Learning">Machine Learning</a>: This folder consists of our Machine Learning diagram and framework.